WIAA Eight-Player Football Championship

 Lincoln High School, Wisconsin Rapids 1801 16th St. S, Wisconsin Rapids, Wisconsin 54494

-media release: The fourth annual Wisconsin Interscholastic Athletic Association 8-Player Football State Championship Final will be held Saturday, Nov.
-12, at Wisconsin Rapids Lincoln High School at 1 p.m.
+media release: The seventh annual Wisconsin Interscholastic Athletic Association 8-Player Football State Championship Game will be held Saturday, Nov.
+15, at South Wood County Stadium in Wisconsin Rapids at 1 p.m.

 The 8-player football championship game will be streamed live on the WIAA.TV portal of the NFHS Network on a consumer subscription basis.
-To purchase a subscription to the live programming, log-on to www.wiaa.tv and click on the “Subscribe” link at the top of the page.
-Archived streams of the games will be available on demand on the NFHS Network 72 hours after the tournament with a subscription.
+To purchase a $13.99 subscription to the live programming, log-on to wiaa.tv and click on the “Subscribe” link at the top of the page.
+Archived streams of the game will be available on demand 72 hours after the championship game with a subscription to the NFHS Network .